valdeza/cop3530-data-structures/assgt2_linked-list_opentools/README.md

 Initial author: C. Martin
 Documentation: A. Valdez

+## Notes
+The "default /[1-3]/.in.txt" files can be substituted for generating an input.txt ;
+these files are the inputs we have already been given in the assignment.

 ## Warnings
 * There is currently no guarantee that testcase_autogen will create test cases that can be processed in a reasonable time.
 (i.e. This might make test cases that are too large)
 * Test cases *may or may not be* able to successfully interleave.

 ## How to Use
-1. Run the code to generate a file.
+1. Run the code to generate a file
 (Make sure you're able to write to input.txt in the current working directory!
 Soon(tm): Ability for you to specify your own file name)
 2. Use the resulting file as follows: